 All employees must become familiar with campus safety policies and standards.
 Additionally, employees must observe safe work practices, and reasonable precautions should be taken to prevent accidents and injuries.
 Unsafe conditions should be brought to the attention of supervisors, and work-related injuries and illnesses should be reported promptly.

-The Environmental Health and Safety Office is responsible for providing counsel, guidance and services to the campus in order to attain policy objectives.
+The Environmental Health and Safety Office (http://www2.cortland.edu/information/campussafety/environmental-health/) is responsible for providing counsel, guidance and services to the campus in order to attain policy objectives.
 These responsibilities include:

-- Keeping current with environmental, health and safety regulatory developments and changes. - Acting as a liaison with regulatory agencies for environmental, health and safety compliance.

-- Developing and implementing effective programs for safety both on and off the job. - Providing timely training. - Performing regular safety inspections and timely incident/accident investigations.
+- Keeping current with environmental, health and safety regulatory developments and changes. - Acting as a liaison with regulatory agencies for environmental, health and safety compliance. - Developing and implementing effective programs for safety both on and off the job. - Providing timely training. - Performing regular safety inspections and timely incident/accident investigations.